-In addition to our significant economic role in Northern Ireland, Bombardier Aerospace, Belfast has a strong commitment to corporate social responsibility.
+Bombardier Belfast has a strong commitment to corporate social responsibility.
 A percentage of pre-tax profits is allocated to our charitable foundation each year to help fund Northern Ireland-based initiatives, mainly in the areas of environment, education and entrepreneurship.
-The Bombardier Aerospace (NI) Foundation also supports employees who take part in volunteering projects in their local communities.
+The Bombardier (NI) Foundation also supports employees who fundraise and volunteer in their local communities.

 Bombardier has an environmentally-focused approach to product design and manufacturing processes.
 Our Belfast operation is a signatory to the UK Sustainable Aviation strategy and a partner in research projects which address the ACARE (Advisory Council for Aeronautics Research in Europe) goals – reducing environmental impact through operations and design.

 Comprehensive energy conservation and carbon reduction programmes have made significant improvements to the environmental footprint of our Belfast sites.
 We are currently exploring ways to secure more competitive and sustainable energy sources and have recently received planning approval for energy from waste, solar and biogas projects.
 Our 600,000 sq. ft. wing manufacturing and assembly facility is Leadership in Energy and Environmental Design (LEED) certified to Gold standard by the US Green Building Council.
 The LEED rating system is the foremost international programme for buildings designed, constructed, and operated for improved environmental and health performance.

 Bombardier Aerospace, Belfast was awarded top score in the 2013 ARENA network environmental survey run by Business in the Community, Northern Ireland.
 The company is also ISO 14001 and OHSAS 18001 accredited.

 A member of SC21 (ADS 21st Century Supply Chains), we participate in aerospace-industry initiatives and events aimed at improving and sustaining the competitiveness of our local suppliers.